About Us

 Melissa, Janet, Nick, Carrie, Julie (KFCF Members)

-Nick Keller has been an avid snowmobiler for 37 years.
-He has been a distance snowmobiler averaging 200 plus miles a day and over 5,000 miles a season.
+Nick Keller has been an avid snowmobiler for 39 years.
+He had been a distance snowmobiler averaging 200 plus miles a day and over 5,000 miles a season.
 He is known throughout the areas as “the mileage man”.
 Nick is an active member in the local snowmobile club and with the local/state snowmobile associations.
 He has also been involved in various other community organizations volunteering his time and talents.

 While snowmobiling in Wisconsin Nick met a woman named Jane Sheline during the winter of 2007.
 Jane was a deputy sheriff with the Dane County Sheriff’s Office in Wisconsin and diagnosed with terminal liver cancer.
 Jane did not have long to live.
 During that visit they got to know each other and Jane asked Nick (and the fellow snowmobilers) to help her fulfill a wish of hers before she died.
 Jane wanted to learn to drive a snowmobile and go on a snowmobile ride.
 In February 2008, Nick helped fulfill her wish.
 Jane enjoyed her adventure and wished for a second trip the following winter.
 Sadly, Jane became too ill to go on the second trip and died in March 2009.